Skip to Main Content

 Wage and Recordkeeping

-Illinois employers are required to maintain a variety of wage-and-hour records for at least three years.
-There are additional recordkeeping requirements for employees who receive paid vacation, tipped employees, and employees paid subminimum wages, and for day and temporary labor service agencies.
+Illinois employers are required to maintain a variety of wage-and-hour records for at least five years.
+820 ILCS 112/20.
+Effective in 2025, there will be additional recordkeeping requirements for employee benefits and pay scale.
+820 ILCS 112/20.
+Other provisions of the Illinois code govern recordkeeping for employees who receive paid vacation, tipped employees, and employees paid subminimum wages, and for day and temporary labor service agencies.
+820 ILCS 175/12, 105/8.

 Final Payments